izzetbiophysicist/consensus_design/README.md

 # cosensus_design
-Script using pyRosetta for consensus protein design
+Scripts for consensus protein design using pyRosetta

 # Usage